sjpence/manual-mds220/05_Operation.md

 *Parameter Range: 0 - 999 sec.*

 If alcohol based MIL-spec rosin fluxes are being used, the volatiles are easily removed with a 30 to 90 second preheat on an MDS-100, or a 20 to 50 second preheat on an MDS-200/210.
-Alcohol based water soluble fluxes require a similar preheat dwell time.
+Alcohol based water-soluble fluxes require a similar preheat dwell time.

 No-clean fluxes require more preheat to activate the flux and to remove almost all the flux thinner.
 After the soldering process, very little residue should be left on the board.
 If excess flux residue is still on the board after soldering, more preheat dwell time or a higher preheat temperature is needed.